whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 #### Time to stick our hands into the mud

-The first thing required is to clean the registers, as when we execute our program, it will work as a charm, however, when introduced into a real program within a context of binary exploitation with different variables that alter the registers, it may not.
+The first thing required is to clean the registers, as when we execute our program, it will work as a charm.
+Nevertheless, when introduced into a real program within a context of binary exploitation with different variables that modify the registers, it may not.
 Due to this, it's better to have a set of instructions that clean the registers that will be
 employed:

 ```term